 Modest Modern Home Built for Country Living

 Modest homes can also have a modern vibe.
 This contemporary country home by Rising Sun Construction has energy-efficient walls with foam insulation.
-A corner deck and terrace off the master bedroom maximizes outdoor enjoyment.
-Both consist of weather-resistant cedar posts with durable livestock fencing.Continue to 14 of 14 below.
+A corner deck and terrace off the primary bedroom maximizes outdoor enjoyment.
+Both consist of weather-resistant cedar posts with durable livestock fencing.Continue to 13 of 13 below.

 Contemporary Landscaping for a Modern Ranch House